-The Career Development Office at LMU Loyola Law School invites employers to participate in our Fall 2019 On-Campus Interview (OCI) Program.
-Employers may interview on our campus or request the Career Development team to collect applications from students.
+The Career Development Office at LMU Loyola Law School invites employers to participate in our Fall 2022 Virtual On-Campus Interview OCI Program.
+Employers may interview virtually or request the Career Development team to collect applications from students.
 Employers can use Loyola's virtual platform or provide their own video link.

 Phase I, Early Interview Week

 - August 30 - September 1, 2022

 - Our office can make accommodations for other days in August, September, October, and even November.
 Contact us to discuss other dates that may be more suitable for your recruiting timeline.

 - $400.00 per interview room, per day for employers with 100+ attorneys firm wide

 - $300.00 per interview room, per day for employers with 26-100 attorneys firm wide

 - $250.00 per interview room, per day for employers with 25 or fewer attorneys firmwide

 - There is no fee for government and public interest employers.